fizzzzaaa/spin_bottle/spinbottle/README.md

+# Spin the Bottle Game 🎉

+A fun and engaging Flutter-based **Spin the Bottle** game where players can add up to 10 names and enjoy a bottle spinning to randomly select one player, followed by a challenge.

+## 📝 Overview

+The **Spin the Bottle Game** is a digital version of the popular party game.
+Players enter names, spin the bottle, and the selected player is assigned a fun challenge.
+Perfect for quick, enjoyable rounds with friends and family.

+## ✨ Features

+- Add up to 10 player names.
+- Interactive bottle spinning action.
+- Randomly selects a player and displays their name with a challenge.

+## Home Screen

 ![WhatsApp Image 2024-10-07 at 21 49 01_e051a4aa](https://github.com/user-attachments/assets/a68f1f56-40b4-4566-9087-f3a1aecba00e)

 ![WhatsApp Image 2024-10-07 at 21 49 02_e398ac98](https://github.com/user-attachments/assets/29cd37cb-b7d4-46e7-bd85-394fea03c90a)

 ![WhatsApp Image 2024-10-07 at 21 49 02_30cc74ce](https://github.com/user-attachments/assets/e8b2aef6-3c9e-4e71-89bb-8d4000f55885)

 https://github.com/user-attachments/assets/92140209-3e07-406c-8420-edb65153aa1d

-# Spin the Bottle Game 🎉

-A fun and simple **Spin the Bottle** game where you can add up to 10 player names, spin the bottle, and see who it lands on, along with a challenge for the selected player!

-## 🎮 Game Features

-- **Add Player Names:** Input up to 10 player names on the home screen.
-- **Navigate to Game Screen:** Press the **Start Game** button to move to the bottle spinning screen.
-- **Spin the Bottle:** Watch the bottle spin and randomly land on one of the names.
-- **Display Result:** The selected player's name is shown with a fun challenge.

-## 🚀 How to Play

-1. **Home Screen:**
+## 🛠 Technologies Used

+- **Flutter**: Framework for building the app.
+- **Dart**: Programming language for the app logic.

+## 📈 Future Enhancements

+- Add more customizable challenges.
-   - Enter up to 10 player names in the input fields.
+- Option to remove or edit player names mid-game.
-   - Press the **Start Game** button to begin the game.

-2. **Game Screen:**
-   - A bottle appears with player names arranged in a circular pattern around it.
-   - Press the **Spin Bottle** button to spin the bottle.
-   - The bottle stops on a random name.
-   - The selected player's name is displayed at the bottom along with a challenge.
+## 📜 License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

+---

+Enjoy the game and have fun with your friends! 😄